immutant/immutant/docs/guides/transactions.md

 Note that the cache had to be created with its `:transactional` flag set.
 The publish function will detect an active transaction and create an XA-capable context with which to send the message.
-If you pass a context for publish to use, be sure its `:xa` flag is set if you intend to publish within a transaction.
+If you pass a context for publish to use, be sure its `:xa?` flag is set if you intend to publish within a transaction.

 ## Transaction Scope